Devizes fire: Crews tackle huge blaze at recycling centre

 Devizes Fire Station said on social media that crews were likely to remain at the site for the rest of the day.

-Fire appliances from Calne, Pewsey, Royal Wootton Bassett and Trowbridge were called to the scene of the fire, as well as local crews from Devizes.
+Fire appliances from Calne, Pewsey, Royal Wootton Bassett and Trowbridge were called to the scene of the fire, near the Fox and Hounds pub, as well as local crews from Devizes.

 Related Topics